grothesk/etlam/README.rst

 You need the following:

+1. Python
+2. A DBMS
-1. A broker for Celery, e.g. Redis
+3. A broker for Celery, e.g. Redis
-2. Python

 Run etlam
 ---------